 In South Carolina, it is illegal to operate a boat while under the influence of alcohol or drugs.
 Doing so is exceptionally dangerous behavior that can lead to serious injury, loss of life, and imprisonment.

 If a boating accident occurred due to machine or part failure, the manufacturer could be held liable for damages.
-Potential defendants include the boat owner, who may not have performed routine maintenance or the manufacturer of a defective part.
+Potential defendants include the boat owner, who may not have performed routine maintenance, or the manufacturer of a defective part.

 What Does Share Fault Mean in Bluffton?

 In a boating accident, there may be many people who could be held liable for damages, including the injured party.
-South Carolina follows the rules of comparative negligence codified at South Carolina Code § 15-38-15.
+South Carolina follows the rules of comparative negligence codified in South Carolina Code § 15-38-15.
 If the injured claimant is found to be less than 50 percent at fault for a collision, they may still be able to recover compensation for damages from the defendant.
 Their compensation award would be reduced by their share of fault.

-The Statute of Limitations in Bluffton
+The Statute of Limitations in Bluffton, SC, Injury Cases

 Since there may be exceptions to the statute of limitations, it is best to seek help from an experienced Bluffton boat accident attorney.

 Being injured in a boating accident can be a terrifying experience.
 Injured individuals are often left with significant physical, emotional, and financial hardships.
 Fortunately, those who have been injured in a boat collision may seek compensation from the negligent party.